jaspector

 Unincorporated Brewster County does not operate a general countywide building permit.
 Verified county controls are narrower and specific to OSSF/septic systems, flood-damage-prevention, utility certificates, subdivisions, mass gatherings, outdoor lighting, and groundwater well drilling.

-Typical processing time is No general county building-permit timeline applies.
+Building permit processing times in unincorporated Brewster County, TX typically run No general county building-permit timeline applies.
 Specific timelines: Mass Gathering applications must be submitted 45 days before the event; subdivision review allows at least 45 days from filing for final plat approval, with preliminary plat on file at least 21 days before Commissioners Court consideration and at least 10 days between preliminary and final approval..
+Timelines can vary based on project complexity and current department workload.